hazelcast/hazelcast-python-client/README.md

 | DEBUG    | 10            |
 | NOTSET   | 0             |

-For example, setting logging level to `logging.DEBUG` will cause all the logging messages that are equal or higher than the `logging.DEBUG` in terms of severity to be emitted by your logger.
+For example, setting the logging level to `logging.DEBUG` will cause all the logging messages that are equal or higher than the `logging.DEBUG` in terms of severity to be emitted by your logger.

 Below is an example of this configuration.